 One well-known symptom of PTSD is nightmares, but are there any links between these types of sleep issues, PTSD, and sleep apnea?
-If so, how much is known about the links between these conditions and how can someone manage experiencing each condition at once?
+If so, how much is known about the links between these conditions, and how can someone manage to experience each condition at once?

 Can PTSD Cause Sleep Apnea?

-One study concluded that veterans with PTSD are at a higher risk to develop chronic stress, high blood pressure, and sleep deprivation.
+One study concluded that veterans with PTSD are at a higher risk of developing chronic stress, high blood pressure, and sleep deprivation.
 Participants ranged from 21 to 59 years old, and 93 percent of participants were male.
 Subjects were monitored for a period of time, and doctors began to draw links between the severity of their PTSD symptoms and the risk of developing OSA.
-The doctors eventually concluded that nearly seventy percent were found to be at a high risk for OSA.
+The doctors eventually concluded that nearly seventy percent were found to be at high risk for OSA.

 The PTSD and sleep apnea research was unique in that it wasn’t based around the normal symptoms that could lead to the development of sleep apnea—like obesity or older age—but rather with the present sleep issues the PTSD patients were experiencing, which demonstrated how the issues may increase their risk for developing sleep apnea in their lifetime.

-This provided further understanding on other conditions that may trigger sleep apnea.
-As a result, the U.S. Department of Defense was advised to screen all veterans for sleep apnea secondary to PTSD, regardless of the severity of their PTSD symptoms, age, or weight since they are already at risk.
+This provided further understanding of other conditions that may trigger sleep apnea.
+As a result, the U.S. Department of Defense was advised to screen all veterans for sleep apnea secondary to PTSD, regardless of the severity of their PTSD symptoms, age, or weight, since they are already at risk.